-The company may not show profitability in the future and may experience uneven cash flows

-The company has historically incurred significant costs for the development of its current operations and expects that such costs will continue to incur in the future to a certain extent.
-Such activities, together with anticipated general and administrative expenses and the anticipated increase of costs and expenses associated with the company's growth strategy, could result in the company sustaining significant losses and/or operating costs for the foreseeable future.
+The company may not show profitability in the future and may experience uneven cash flows future to a certain extent.
+Such activities. together with anticipated general and administrative expenses and the anticipated increase of costs and expenses associated with the company's growth strategy, could result in the company sustaining significant losses and/or operating costs for the foreseeable future.
 There is a risk that the company will not earn sufficient revenues or reach and maintain profitability to conduct its operations in accordance with set goals and strategies, which could impair the Company's ability to sustain operations or to obtain any required additional funding.